-Once you have selected your personal exemptions, the law requires that you exchange what you own for the unsecured debts you owe or that you repurchase the difference from your Licensed Insolvency Trust (LIT) at an auction value.
-If you are able to pay the value of the equity above the exempt amount to your LIT, then you are not required to liquidate that asset, such as your home or car.
-The law simply requires the you use that equity to pay some of the money you owe to your creditors, which is why you would need to come up with extra funds in order to keep that equity.
-Equity is difference between the value of the asset and how much you own on the asset.
+Once you have selected your exemptions, the law requires that you exchange what you own for the unsecured debts you owe or that you repurchase the difference from your Licensed Insolvency Trust (LIT) at an auction value.
+If you can pay the value of the equity above the exempt amount to your LIT, then you are not required to liquidate that asset, such as your home or car.
+The law simply requires you to use that equity to pay some of the money you owe to your creditors, which is why you would need to come up with extra funds to keep that equity.
+Equity is the difference between the value of the asset and how much you own on the asset.

-For example, if you own a car worth $14,000 and an outstanding loan balance of $10,000 for that car, your equity in the car is $4,000.
-From the perspective of your LIT, you will be able to keep your car because the exemption for one motor vehicle in Alberta $5,000.
-By contrast, if you have $8,000 owing on the same car, your equity in the car is $6,000.
+For example, if you own a car worth $14,000 and an outstanding loan balance of $10,000 for that car, your equity in the vehicle is $4,000.
+From the perspective of your LIT, you will be able to keep your vehicle because of the exemption for one motor vehicle in Alberta $5,000.
+By contrast, if you have $8,000 owing on the same car, your equity in the vehicle is $6,000.
 You may not be able to keep your car unless you can pay $1,000, as the excess equity must be used to pay your creditors.

-It is essential to speak to your LIT about your specific situation and disclose of all your assets, debts and sale of any property within the last few years.
-Your LIT can inform you about the treatment of your assets, depending on the option you choose and your individual circumstances.
-For example, the debt solution you choose will impact how much of an inheritance you can keep that you receive during the process, should one arise.
+It is essential to speak to your LIT about your specific situation and disclose all your assets, debts, and sale of any property within the last few years.
+Your LIT can inform you about the treatment of your assets, depending on the option you choose and your circumstances.
+For example, the debt solution you want will impact how much of an inheritance you can keep that you receive during the process, should one arise.